Rishikesh-kumar-7258/SlidePuzzle/Readme.md

 ## Installation

-If you want to try this game on your computer then do the following steps:
+**You can directly download this game from dist folder in your laptop** If you want to try this game on your computer then do the following steps:
 1. Fork this repo in your personal github account
 2. Make a copy of that repo in your device